 I wish I could have explored further inside the compound – it’s like being in a world time forgot.

-Although these are historic building they are still in everyday use by their inhabitants, many of whom are descendants of the original clan.
+Although these are historic buildings they are still in everyday use by their inhabitants, many of whom are descendants of the original clan.

 Some of the stone doorways feature square holes cut into each side through which wooden bars can be slid across to close them.